Free Delivery

 A decrease in the quality of the water will also mean that the final stage in the filtration process, the Deionising (DI) Resin, has to do additional work, and as a consumable item – you’ll end up spending more than necessary replacing resin.

-To illustrate, a fully functional membrane will perform 90-95% of the purification, so if the input water (normally tap water) TDS is 100 ppm, then you should expect it to be leaving the membrane and entering the DI vessel between 5-10 ppm.
-You can check this with a TDS Meter
+To illustrate, a fully functional membrane will perform 90-95% of the purification.
+So, if the input water (normally tap water) TDS is 100 ppm, then you should expect it to be leaving the membrane and entering the DI vessel between 5-10 ppm.
+You can check this with a TDS Meter.

 As the membrane ages, you may find that it now leaves the membrane at 20 ppm, which will mean that the resin inside the DI Vessel (Stage 4 in the RO/DI System - see below) is having to do twice the work to purify the water to zero, and therefore it will be significantly less time between resin changes.
-At approximately £80 per bag, this is going to quickly add up.
+At approximately £85 per bag, this is going to quickly add up.

 Stage 4: Deionising Resin